onaret/G2G-Simulator/README.md

 # Simulate G2G setup

-#### Setup the study design
-Describe your study design in terms of population and strain distribution.
+#### Define host's and pathogen's sub-populations distribution
-Population P1 and P2 has the same amount of sample (2500 each) but in P1 1500 samples has strain A and 1000 has strain B and conversely in P2.
+Here host sub-population P1 and P2 have the same amount of samples (2500 each) but in P1 1500 samples have strain A and 1000 have strain B and conversely in P2 1000 samples have strain A and 1500 have strain .

 ```R
 study_design = to_study_design(list(